fedecan-ca/fedecan.ca/docs/en/announcements/2024-02-10_censusResults.md

 ---
+aside: false

+# Core Content Fields
-title: 2023 Instance Census Results
+title: "2023 Instance Census Results"
+summary: "This data was originally shared on Lemmy.
+This page has improved visualizations that can take advantage of the website format.
+Thank you to everyone who took the time to fill out the census!
+This was an exciting year, and for a lot of users it was their first year on lemmy.ca (and the fediverse in general)."

+# Publication Fields
 date: 2024-02-10
-author: fedecan
+author: otter
-category: Announcement
-banner: /announcements/banner/2024-02-10_censusResults.jpg
-draft: false
+status: published
-featured: true
+featured: false

-excerpt: "This data was originally shared on Lemmy.
-This page has improved visualizations that can take advantage of the website format."
+# Organization Fields
+category: Event
+tags:
+  - Census
+  - Lemmy
+  - Locations
+  - Demographics
+  - Usage Statistics

+# Featured Image
+featured_image:
+  image: "/announcements/banner/2024-02-10_censusResults.jpg"

+# Content Options
+reading_time: 15

+# Built in Social Media Sharing Fields
 head:
   - - meta
     - property: og:type